CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Weekly map assignments will allow you to apply the skills acquired via tutorials and begin to experiment with creative applications of spatial methods.
 Five map assignments will be completed over the course of the six week course and as such are intended to be limited in scope; experimental; and geared towards learning and creative engagement rather than demonstrating advanced skills.
 Assignment descriptions and associated assessment rubrics will be distributed each week.

-For the final course session you will assemble your map assignments into a single document/portfolio/'Atlas of Exploration.'
+For the final course session you will assemble your map assignments into a single document/portfolio/atlas.

-Final assessment will be:
+Final assessment will be based on:
 Attendance, engaged participation & discussion questions 20% Weekly tutorial completion 30%
 Weekly map assignments & compiled/revised map portfolio 50% (10% each)